Microsoft Research. (2016, July 16). How to Write a Great Research Paper [Video file]. Retrieved from https://youtu.be/VK51E3gHENc

 1. Don’t wait: write

-Don’t follow the typical research of process of idea > research > paper.
+Don’t follow the typical research process of idea > research > paper.
 Instead, do idea > paper > research.
 Let the process of writing the paper guide your research.
 Writing your ideas down crystallises them, forcing you to think more deeply about your idea, and revealing possibilities you did not consider.
 It also creates a shareable artifact that you can use to invite collaboration and critique.

 2. Identify your key idea